top of page

 Genesis 4:1–8

-The Romans used this crucifixion-style of capital punishment to inflict a slow, painful, and humiliating death on the worst of criminals.
+The Romans used the crucifixion-style of capital punishment to inflict a slow, painful, and humiliating death on the worst of criminals.

 Matthew 27:32-27